colemanw/php-array-doc/README.md

 ## Cheatsheet

-Some comands to help with debugging:
+Some commands to help with debugging:

 ```bash
 ## Parse a PHP file